 Monetary policy.
-The public sector announces both a rate at which it is willing to trade in the bond market, and a rate at which it acts as a a lender of last resort (LOLR) or emergency lender, offering credit to the entrepreneurs who are excluded from the bond market.
-We deem the former rate the "policy rate" and the latter the "LOLR rate" in the balance of the paper:
+The public sector announces both a rate at which it is willing to trade in the bond market, and a rate at which it acts as an emergency lender, offering credit to the entrepreneurs who are excluded from the bond market.
+We deem the former rate the "policy rate" and the latter the "emergency rate" in the balance of the paper: